GaetanLepage/phd-manuscript/sections/2_simulator/2_background/1_acoustic_reverberation/0_index.typ

 While many modern algorithms, especially #acr("DNN")-based solutions, process sound as purely statistical data, the physical reality of acoustic phenomena is a central aspect of this thesis.
 Indeed, this work aims to tackle various audio-related tasks in reverberant environments.
-Thus, it is necessary to highlight the impact of physical reality on recorded signals to study how they will affect the performance of the proposed methods later.
+Thus, it is necessary to highlight the impact of the physical reality on recorded signals to study how they will affect the performance of the proposed methods later.

 Let us first consider the ideal case of a single receiver in the free field.
 Free field denotes an idealized environment that can be considered anechoic.